 Occupational Demand for HVAC Workers in San Diego, CA

-According to the Bureau of Labor Statistics (BLS Sept.
-2019), HVAC workers occupy a high-growth and relatively lucrative career.
-In fact, the BLS projected a 13 percent increase in HVAC openings across the country between 2018 and 2028—the addition of 46,300 positions—which is more than double the average growth expected across all jobs during that same decade (5 percent).
-And in the Golden State, the prospects are even brighter.
-As proof of point, Projections Central (2020) predicted a 19.6 percent increase in HVAC opportunities in California between 2016 and 2026.
-This is significantly greater than the national figure and nearly four times the growth expected across all jobs.
+According to the Bureau of Labor Statistics (BLS 2021), HVAC workers occupy a high-growth and relatively lucrative career.
+The BLS projected a 5 percent increase in HVAC openings across the country between 2020 and 2030—the addition of 19,000 positions—which is just slightly slower than the average growth expected across all jobs during that same decade (8 percent).
+Projections Central predicts a 12.5 percent statewide increase, which means 4,100 new positions for HVAC technicians between 2018 and 2028.

-There are several factors contributing to the healthy employment climate for HVAC technicians in San Diego and beyond.
+Several factors are contributing to the healthy employment climate for HVAC technicians in San Diego and beyond.
 First, these systems generally need to be replaced every 10 to 15 years and require regular servicing.
 Second, local laws, regulations, and technologies are continually evolving, which also leads to a steady stream of system upgrades.
 Additionally, nearly all buildings in San Diego have climate control systems and, especially in areas with high rates of construction, there’s a demand for the installation of brand-new equipment.

 According to the BLS (May 2020), 9 percent of HVAC workers nationwide were self-employed, and 66 percent worked in the plumbing, heating, and air conditioning contracting industry.
 The remainder were employed by institutions and in the retail and wholesale trades.
 Some of them work normal business hours, and others may be called upon to work evenings, weekends, or holidays, especially in the summer when demand for air conditioning and refrigeration services peaks.